 Balfour notes that of the 748 Native soldiers of the 5th Madras Native Infantry, not a single individual suffered.
 Of the 602 British in the cantonment, at least 36 contracted the cholera and 21 died.
 So the native troops benefitted from their spatial separation from the British troops.
 Of the substantial, but undocumented native camp followers living in the British encampment, only 8 contacted the disease.
 Apart from the spatial separation, maybe something else was a work.
 Recent studies have confirmed a strong link between cholera and the human blood group type O. The blood group does not necessarily affect the risk of being affected by cholera, but has a great effect on the disease severity.
 In an outbreak in Peru in 1991, individuals with blood type O were eight times more likely to be hospitalised with severe cholera than others.
 The association between blood group O and cholera has also impacted on evolutionary history, the lowest incidence of blood type O anywhere in the world is the Ganges delta where Cholera has been endemic for centuries.
 Not surprisingly, if most people with blood group O died before they could pass on their genes.
 At a broad level 47% of British people have Blood group O, whereas only 29% of Indians have that blood group.
 Given the not inconsiderable number of recruits into the British Army from Ireland, that fact that Ireland has an even higher rate of blood group O at around 52% might also be having an effect.
 Of course, nobody got to analyse the bold groups of the dead soldiers, but it is not totally surprising that the British suffered much more severely from the epidemic, than the better adapted native troops and camp followers.

 As a footnote, having survived the Cholera epidemic at Thayet-Myo, James Moorcock was nearly shipwrecked the way back.
 In November 1865, the Battalion was ordered to return to Madras.
 This was despite the protests of the local military authorities who pointed out the cyclones prevalent at this season risked the loss of the vessels and risked the lives of all on board.
 The Battalion embarked at Rangoon in two sailing ships, the Star of India and Devonport.
 HQ and the Right Wing sailed on the Star of India on November 17th in fine weather.
 James Moorcock was on the Devonport with the left wing of the Battalion under Major Thomas Briggs.
-They had left Rangoon on 11th November 1865 in order to pick up detachment from Port Blair in the Andaman Islands.
+They had left Rangoon on 11th November 1865 in order to pick up a detachment from Port Blair in the Andaman Islands.
 At 5pm on the 20th, the Devonport sailed out of Port Blair harbour and helped by a strong fair wind had actually reached the Madras Roads about 11 on the 24th.
 However, heavy surf prevented the landing of the troops.
 By 8 am on the 25th the situation had worsened and unable to land Captain Lodwick the commander of the Devonport, slipped anchor and stood out to sea.
 The 60th Rifles were lucky to have a veteran Captain Lodwick in charge of the ship, he had gone to sea when he was only 11 years old and had made many voyages carrying troops to Mauritius, Rangoon and Port Blair gaining a great knowledge of the Bay of Bengal.
 In 1863 he had survived a terrible cyclone off the Cape of Good Hope and bought his ship safely into harbour.
 If there was any Captain with a chance of running the storm it was Captain Lodwick.

 The weather continued to worsen and by 5.30pm on the 25th most of the sails were furled.
 By 8pm a gun got lose, badly injuring a soldier.
 At midnight the main topsail; was blown away, followed immediately by the mizzen and the fore top sail.
 At 2 am on the 26th Captain Lodwick was forced to advise Major Briggs that the “the situation was one of imminent danger”.
 With the masts gone, the ship then became unmanageable, and for several hours the sea broke over her, flooding the poop cabins and carrying away everything that wasn’t fixed down.
 The vessel was in imminent danger of having a hole knocked in her timbers for some of the wreckage hanging over the side.
 The ship’s crew refused to on deck to go on deck to cut away the wreckage but in the end Ensign Henry Lindesay, an officer with only two years’ service insisted on doing so.
 After brief instruction and accompanied by only a couple of riflemen and a single sailor, Ensign Lindesay succeeded in clearing the wreckage and undoubtedly saved the ship and the 500 souls thereon.
 However, the Devonport was still not out of the woods and was literally sinking with over 7 feet of water in the troop’s quarters.
 Riflemen ceaselessly manned the pumps, however, waves continued to crash over the ship meaning that little progress could be made.
 At last by the 27th the storm began to subside and those rifleman who had carpentry skills lashed a jury mast and made emergency repairs.
 Following a final fright in the shape of a near miss with another vessel, the ship limped into the Madras Roads again on December 8th.